azadbolour/benchmark/README.md

 ## Getting Started

 This project is dependent on the com.bolour.util.util library which is built in a separate project.
-Until this dependency makes it to public maven repositories, the source for it needs to be cloned and built locally.
+Until this dependency makes it to public maven repositories (very shortly), you may clone https://github.com/azadbolour/util.git and build it locally.

 - Create specific personas and states and provide code teh interactions available from each state for each persona.